top of page

 Copyright: Dolní_Galilea.svg: Daniel Baránekderivative work: TheCuriousGnome, CC BY 3.0 <https://creativecommons.org/licenses/by/3.0>, via Wikimedia Commons

-The Jews in the Galilee
+Jews in the Galilee

 The Lower Galilee experienced a large influx of Jews after the Bar Kochba Revolt.
 Judea was depopulated after the Bar Kochba Revolt and its Jewish population was murdered, sold into slavery, died from starvation or forced to immigrate.
 However, a sizable proportion of the population managed to escape to the Lower Galilee, including the rabbinic leadership.
 In many parts of the Lower Galilee almost all the hilltops would be Jewish settlements.

 Usha, Shefaram, Beit She'arim, Tzippori, and finally Tiberias, became the seat of the Sanhedrin.
-This Sanhedrin was not the full Sanhedrin as it had been in Jerusalem, but a group of rabbis who addressed the problems of the Jewish communities and who would determine the direction of the Jewish Oral Law.
+This Sanhedrin was not the full Sanhedrin as it had been in Jerusalem, but a group of rabbis who addressed the problems of the Jewish communities and who determined the direction of the Jewish Oral Law.
 Usha, Shefarim and Beit She'arim were totally Jewish cities, but Tzippori was a mixed pagan and subsequently Christian city, although its administration was Jewish for much of this time.
 Tiberias was also a mixed city, but it became the seat of Jewish scholarship.
 During the Byzantine period, and with further Christianization of the country, many Jews moved further north to the Upper Galilee and Golan Heights to predominantly Jewish areas.

 bottom of page